dmachard/go-dnscollector/docs/collectors/collector_powerdns.md

 # Collector: Protobuf PowerDNS

 Collector to logging protobuf streams from PowerDNS servers.
+The DNS-collector has a full [Protobuf Logging](https://dnsdist.org/reference/protobuf.html) support for PowerDNS's products.

-Options:
+Settings:

 - `listen-ip`: local address to bind to
   - string